The cold winter weather is on its way and for some homeowners that also means high gas bills.

-Dry natural gas production is forecasted to continue to grow as use and demand also continues to rise.
+Dry natural gas production is forecasted to continue to grow as use and demand also continue to rise.

 So what does this mean for natural gas prices?

-That’s an easy question to answer and you need look no further than the inside of your home – air leakage caused primarily by poor insulation.
+It's easy to see with the numbers going up why bills are getting higher, but what else could be contributing to high energy bills?
+That’s an easy question to answer and you need to look no further than the inside of your home – air leakage caused primarily by poor insulation.

 If you are finding that your floors are cold, you feel drafts, and it seems like your home just isn’t getting warm, then you are losing the heated air you’re paying for and the cold outside air is getting inside.

 - Old or insufficient insulation in the attic means all of that heated air in your home is escaping right out of your roof.
 This can lead to a number of problems, including ice dams, which could end up costing you even more money.

 - Little to no insulation in your walls will lead to rooms that are too cold, uncomfortable drafts, and walls that are cold to the touch.

 - If your crawl space is lacking insulation you are probably dealing with cold floors, cold air blowing through your ductwork, and pipes that freeze when the temperature drops.
 These same symptoms will be noticeable if your rim joist is in need of insulation.

 All of the problems listed above are the top reasons your natural gas bills are through the roof.
 The colder your home is, the more you are running your furnace which means the more natural gas you are using.